yan42685/obsidian-clever-search/README.md

 - [x] Search from selection
 - [x] Automatically copy result text on selection
 - [x] Search commands (In-vault lexical search only)<br><br>
   You can temporarily change search options using commands in the search bar.
-These commands take priority over settings in the settings tab and must be at the beginning or end of the input, separated from the search text by a space. <br><br>
+These commands take priority over settings in the settings tab and must be at the beginning or end of the input, separated from the search text by a space.

   Commands cannot be placed in the middle of the search text.
 You can combine commands, e.g., `/ap/nf something /np`.
 Later commands override earlier ones of the same type (e.g., `/np` overrides `/ap`).